 - Evaluation is conducted by the overseeing supervisor. - Informal feedback conducted on an as-needed basis. - Formal, written evaluation conducted annually, one-on-one with supervisor.

-The undersigned employee certifies receiving, reading, and understanding this job description document.
+The undersigned employee certifies receiving, reading, and understanding this job de document.

+Employee Signature Date

+Supervisor or Administrative Designee Date

 Job Title: VP of Academic Affairs